Susie De Los Santos

-Susie De Los Santos (born November 6, 1988) is a model of Dominican and Mexican descent.
+Susie De Los Santos (born November 6, 1988) is an American model and DJ of Dominican and Mexican descent.
 De Los Santos is from Corona, Queens, New York.
 She later began a career in modeling.

 Achievements

 In 2007, De Los Santos won the Miss North Carolina Hawaiian Tropic pageant and went on to compete in the United States Miss Hawaiian Tropic finals in Hawaii.
 Later that year, she hosted a weekly entertainment segment for North Carolina's Univision 40 called Muévete Carolina.
 She also auditioned for America's Next Top Model and did not even make it to the top house.

 In December 2009, De Los Santos won Miss Dominican Republic for Fox Sports en Español's Premios Fox Sports out of over 50 contestants nationwide.
 She has done promotions for Eurosport, Compare Foods and Wendy's.
 In 2010, De Los Santos won Model Of The Year in the Carolina Music Awards.
 Later that year, she won a national model search featured on Telefutura's Escandalo TV "Buscando la Modelo del Chapo de Sinaloa."
 In 2011 she appeared alongside El Chapo de Sinaloa as the lead model in his music video, "Embrujado."

 In 2010 De Los Santos won model of the year in the Carolina Music Awards.